simpleviewinc/mongolayer/README.md

 	}
 });

-// The `afterFind` hook named 'getExtraData' will receive 'hookArgs' key containing the args passed here
+// The 'afterFind' hook named 'getExtraData' will receive 'hookArgs' key containing the args passed here
-// using the hook declare above you can see how it receives the args model.find({ foo : "bar" }, { hooks : [{ name : "afterFind_getExtraData", args : { foo : "bar" } }] }, function(err, docs) {
+// using the hook declared above you can see how it receives the args model.find({ foo : "bar" }, { hooks : [{ name : "afterFind_getExtraData", args : { foo : "bar" } }] }, function(err, docs) {

 });